aatmaani/devops/README.md

 **Helm**

 Created custom Helm chart for the Deploy it in Kubernetes cluster using the Dev Namespace, Created  Dev Values yml file it have 1 replicas, svc Loadbalancer etc..
 Customize Helm chart is store in Github Pipeline .
+Service - LoadBalancer.

 ```sh
 helm upgrade --install realese name chart -f valuefile --set image.tag=latestDev -n dev
 ```
+After check the SVC it shows external ip copy the URL & past it in Browser web page is running.

 # QA-Environment